 We spent the whole day together and even had Craig and his cameraman, Michael Blair, stay for dinner.
 Afterward, they played a few rounds of “spoons” with us — when we play spoons it can get intense.

-The shot so much material that they produced a longer than normal special report and then posted additional videos covering other topics on their website — you can view them at the bottom of the page.
+They shot so much material that they produced a longer-than-normal special report and then posted additional videos covering other topics on their website — you can view them at the bottom of the page.

 * * * * * *